charmed-kubernetes/kubernetes-docs/pages/k8s/multiple-networks.md

 Run `juju spaces` and make sure you see the network spaces and subnet assignments that you're expecting to see.

-## Using bindings to direct network traffic
+## Use bindings to direct network traffic

 Using bindings, you can direct specific kinds of network traffic in your Charmed Kubernetes cluster to go through specific networks.